-So today I started out from the Chuluota Wilderness Area parking lot.
-I first dropped my car at Soldiers Creek Park, my ending point, where a taxi driver picked me up.
-He said it was fine to leave my car there.
+Backing up, I started my day heading out from the Chuluota Wilderness Area parking lot.
+I first dropped my car at Soldiers Creek Park, my ending point, where a taxi driver then picked me up.
+He said it was fine to leave my car there all day while I hiked.

 During our shuttle back to my starting point, I quizzed the driver on those spiders I saw yesterday.
 He said they are banana spiders, not poisonous, although they do bite.
 He said they weave ginormous webs (saw those!) and that they’re active now but disappear by fall.